pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingDirectoryProfile.md

 **schema**

-Schema belongs in your profile strcuture because you might want to manage your schema as code, and `pd.profile/server-root/pre-setup/config/schema` is where to do that.
+Schema belongs in your profile structure because you might want to manage your schema as code, and `pd.profile/server-root/pre-setup/config/schema` is where to do that.

+**java.properties**

+The `config/java.properties` file in the server root is used by PingDirectory to manage arguments passed to Java for the server process and for any command-line utilities.
+If you need to set any custom values in this file, provide the entire file in your server profile at `instance/config/java.properties`.
+Note that this is outside of the `pd.profile` folder.

 **encryption keys, keystores, truststores, and other secrets**